 Passive income from DeFi isn’t tax-free.
 In most jurisdictions, activities like staking, lending, and yield farming are taxable events.

-• Rewards earned through staking or interest are usually taxed when received, based on the token’s market value at that time.
+- Rewards you earn through staking or interest are usually taxed when you receive them, based on the token’s market value at that time.

-• Activities like yield farming often create multiple taxable actions, including swaps and reinvestments, each requiring individual reporting.
+- Yield farming can create multiple taxable actions, including swaps and reinvestments, each of which requires individual reporting.

-• Tokens received through airdrops can be taxed immediately, even if the user does not sell or use them.
+- Tokens you receive through airdrops can be taxed immediately, even if you don’t sell or use them.

-• Entering and exiting liquidity pools may result in capital gains or losses, depending on the price difference of the assets.
+- Entering and exiting liquidity pools might result in capital gains or losses, depending on the price changes of the assets.

-• If a token increases in value after earning it and is later sold, capital gains taxes may apply based on the holding period.
+- If a token increases in value after you earn it and you sell it later, capital gains taxes may apply based on how long you held it.

-• Keeping accurate records of wallet activity, including time, value, and transaction type, is essential for reporting and audit protection.
+- You need to keep accurate records of your wallet activity, including time, value, and transaction type, for proper reporting and audit protection.

 How to Start Earning Passive Income with DeFi?